ThePhoenixCraft/TimetrackingTool/README.md

 # TimetrackingTool
-An Excel Table to track time
+An Excel Table to track your work time